Skip to content

 Four Big Benefits of a Front-End Engineering and Design (FEED) Study

 When building a new facility-wide automation system or a control system upgrade, the planning stage is perhaps the most important part; it creates the foundation for the entire project.
-In-depth planning can set you up for success, where poor planning can make the design/build process fraught with issues.
-You wouldn’t build a house without blueprints, a survey or using licensed contractors, right?
+In-depth planning can set you up for success, whereas poor planning can make the design/build process fraught with issues.
+You wouldn’t build a house without blueprints, a survey, or licensed contractors, right?

-In any project, without the upfront evaluation and design you could encounter a number of issues that have the potential to negatively impact the project, and the field of industrial automation is no difference.
-So, why would you begin engineering, procurement and construction without a Front-End Engineering and Design (FEED) study?
-Short answer: you wouldn’t…..or at least, shouldn’t.
+If you start an industrial automation project (or any project) without initial evaluation and design, you could encounter a number of issues that have the potential to negatively impact the project.
+So, why would you begin engineering, procurement, and construction without a Front-End Engineering and Design (FEED) study?
+Short answer: you wouldn’t… or at least, you shouldn’t.

 What is a FEED Study in an Automation Engineering Project?

-A FEED study is designed to assist in producing all necessary technical documentation, validating hardware and software specifications, and accurately defining project scope.
+A FEED study is designed to help produce all necessary technical documentation, validate hardware and software specifications, and accurately define the project scope.
 It should be performed before the design phase of the project.
 A FEED study typically includes:

-• Process design: Defining the process that will be used to produce the new/upgrade system
+• Process design: Defining the process that will be used to produce the new control system or upgrade

 • Product selection: Deciding which equipment and software would create the ideal process automation solution